DroneBase Pilot License and Part 107 Guide

 Since the Federal Aviation Administration’s (FAA) Part 107 Ruling came into place on August 29th 2016, commercial drone pilots in the US have had to operate under a fresh set of guidelines.
 The Part 107 Ruling provides the broad framework for commercial flight that was desperately needed, laying out what can and can’t be done on a commercial mission.
 It also introduced the requirement for drone operators to obtain a Remote Pilot Certificate with a small UAS rating.

-This means that if you want to fly your drone on behalf of DroneBase and get paid while doing so, you need to get yourself a license.
+If you want to fly your drone on behalf of DroneBase and get paid while doing so, you need to get yourself a license.
 Once that license has been granted, there are rules in place governing the kind of operations you can undertake.

 It may sound like a lot of hoops to jump through, but count yourself lucky.
-Before Part 107 came into play things were even more complicated.
-Using a drone for commercial reasons used to be illegal without a Section 333 exemption from the FAA, and getting one of those was no mean feat.
+Before Part 107 came into play, things were even more complicated.
+Using a drone for commercial reasons used to be illegal without a Section 333 exemption from the FAA, and getting one of those was no easy feat.
 It was a long, often expensive process that kept plenty of skilled pilots grounded for months on end.

 - Pass the Transportation Security Administration’s vetting process